Creating Persistent URLs for Blackboard

 For users off-campus, it is necessary to send the link through the proxy server, so a student can be authenticated as a legitimately enrolled student.
-The steps are outlined belo
+For users in the US and Canada, it is necessary to log out of the Global Protect VPN before using full-text from library sources.
+The steps are outlined below.

 Find the article's URL address.
 This is usually a "persistent link"...the URL that stays the same and pinpoints that specific article.
-Many databases have this feature, calling it a "bookmark" or other nomeclature.
+Many databases have this feature, calling it a "bookmark" or other nomenclature.
 In some cases, a DOI link will work as well.
-Blackboard has a facility to add URLs as noted in the examples above.
+Canvas has a facility to add URLs as noted in the examples above.

 It should look something like this: